GLOBAL MARKETS-Euro rises on ECB talk, earnings buoy Dow

 By Rodrigo Campos

-NEW YORK, July 25 The euro rose against the dollar for the first time in six days on Wednesday after suggestions that European policymakers will consider new ways to tackle the region's debt crisis, while U.S. earnings supported blue-chip stocks.
+NEW YORK, July 25 The euro rose on Wednesday after suggestions that European policymakers will consider new ways to tackle the region's debt crisis, while U.S. earnings supported the Dow.

-Higher 2012 profit forecasts from big manufacturers Caterpillar and Boeing and an outlook for quarterly revenue growth from chipmaker Broadcom helped to offset news of an unexpected drop in new U.S. home sales.
+Caterpillar and Boeing raised 2012 profit forecasts while chipmaker Broadcom predicted quarterly revenue growth, helping to offset news of an unexpected drop in new U.S. home sales.

-On Wall Street, the Dow snapped a three-day losing streak and the S&P and Nasdaq slipped only modestly, even as shares of Apple Inc, the world's most valuable publicly traded company, fell 4.3 percent to $574.97 after it posted a rare miss in revenue late on Tuesday.
+Meanwhile, Apple Inc, the world's most valuable publicly traded company, fell 3.8 percent to $578.35 after it posted a rare miss in revenue late on Tuesday.

 "I'm encouraged investors are taking the Apple news pretty well," said Jack Ablin, chief investment officer at Harris Private Bank in Chicago.

+"The stock is up more than 40 percent for the year so seems like a 3 percent drop is barely a speed bump."

-Ablin said after a more than 40 percent rise in Apple shares this year, Wednesday's drop is but a speed bump, adding that the raised outlooks from Dow components Caterpillar and Boeing "is a huge positive for the market."
+Ablin said the news that Dow components Caterpillar and Boeing raised their outlooks "is a huge positive for the market."

-A member of the European Central Bank's Governing Council, Ewald Nowotny, said there were arguments for giving Europe's new permanent rescue fund a banking license, enabling it to borrow unlimited central bank money and boosting its capacity to prevent the euro zone debt crisis from spreading.
+European Central Bank Governing Council member Ewald Nowotny said there were arguments for giving Europe's new permanent rescue fund a banking license, enabling it to borrow unlimited central bank money and boosting its capacity to prevent the euro zone debt crisis from spreading.

 Analysts said the market may have put too much emphasis on the comments, given other ECB officials' opposition to the idea.
 Investors would likely sell into the euro's rally, the analysts said.